 A credit freeze denies identity thieves access to your credit history and prevents them from obtaining new credit cards or loans in your name.
 You can impose a credit report freeze for any reason.
-Victims of identity theft can have their credit reports frozen for free, while non-victims must pay a $5 fee.

 The use of another person’s identity or personal information to commit fraud.